hpc-carpentry/hpc-carpentry.github.io/pages/about.md

 #### How is The Carpentries Managed?

 The Carpentries is a fiscally sponsored project of <a href="http://communityin.org/">Community Initiatives</a>, a registered 501(c)3 non-profit based in California, USA.
-Kari Jordan is the Executive Director, and governance of the merged Carpentries is undertaken by an <a href="{{site.url}}/governance">Executive Council</a> which comprises four community-elected members and five appointed members drawn from The Carpentries community.
+Dr. Kari L. Jordan is the Executive Director, and governance of the merged Carpentries is undertaken by an <a href="{{site.url}}/governance">Executive Council</a> which comprises four community-elected members and five appointed members drawn from The Carpentries community.